-The value of the property can be of type byte[] or SimpleString if you're using the core API.
-If you're using JMS it must be a String, and its value should be unique.
+When using JMS the value of the property must be a String, and similarly a string type would be used in other client APIs or protocols used with the broker.
+Its value should be unique.
 An easy way of generating a unique id is by generating a UUID.

-Here's an example of setting the property using the core API:
+Here's an example of setting the property using the JMS API: